-Researching how to change your name in Iowa?
-Good news!
-The name change experts at MissNowMrs designed this 7 step guide to help you understand the best procedure for Iowa state and federal government filings.
+Want to know how to change your name in Vermont?
+The name change experts at MissNowMrs wrote this 7 step guide to save you time and headaches as you navigate your name change.

 2. The Internal Revenue Service

 Changing your name with the IRS in the next step.
 You will need to complete the IRS 8822 form and file it with a photocopy of your marriage certificate.
 This form is not mandatory, but it ensures your name change will not cause any issues related to your tax returns.